steveabner/ticket-lifecycle/README.md

   ![2025-01-07 23_29_16-48 211 167 121 - Remote Desktop Connection](https://github.com/user-attachments/assets/7419ac2c-4585-4e07-b293-9d0761ebe89f)

-- After talking with Karen on the phone, it was determined that only two people in accounting are having issues.
-Since this issue is not business-critical, I'll set the SLA to `Sev-C`, and add our conversation to the notes.
+- When encountering an issue like this, it’s often helpful to contact the customer directly for more details.
+For this lab, let’s assume that after speaking with Karen over the phone, we determined that only two people in accounting are experiencing the problem.
+Since this isn't a business-critical issue, I’ll set the SLA to `Sev-C` and document our conversation in the notes.

   ![2025-01-07 23_35_33-48 211 167 121 - Remote Desktop Connection](https://github.com/user-attachments/assets/93174951-e3ac-46ce-8a7d-4e07aa637537)

-- Now I'll assign the ticket to myself, I'll click `Unassigned`, select `Jane Doe`, then click `Assign`.
+- Now I'll assign the ticket to Jane, I'll click `Unassigned`, select `Jane Doe`, then click `Assign`.

   ![2025-01-07 23_38_24-48 211 167 121 - Remote Desktop Connection](https://github.com/user-attachments/assets/91355feb-294e-40cb-b097-b7361436b0a5)

-- I'll go ahead and post a reply.
+- I'll post a reply for documentation.

   ![2025-01-07 23_41_12-48 211 167 121 - Remote Desktop Connection](https://github.com/user-attachments/assets/f933c242-3c40-4b4c-829d-510cd13df626)

-- A system restart fixed the issue, so I'll post a reply, and close out the ticket.
+- For the sake of the lab, we will assume the system restart fixed the issue, so I'll post another reply, and close out the ticket.

   ![2025-01-07 23_43_52-48 211 167 121 - Remote Desktop Connection](https://github.com/user-attachments/assets/b93fb597-9663-405a-b4bf-54e3b9b247d0)
   ![2025-01-07 23_49_40-48 211 167 121 - Remote Desktop Connection](https://github.com/user-attachments/assets/a5d9880a-1068-4d87-8d4e-871dc288ba55)